Lukasel/Puzzle_Sheet_Generator/README.md

     - `-l (6 | 12)` explicitly choose a layout with 6 or 12 puzzles on one page
     - `--left-header` set the text printed in the left header
     - `--right-header` set the text printed in the right header
+    - `--footer` set the text printed in the footer

 ## Development Setup